How To Look At A House

 This only applies to residential construction because the code requires shatter-resistant mirrors in some commercial situations, such as an aquatic facility (pool) bathroom.
 But it is still a good idea to have mirrors that will not explode into hundreds of shards of sharp, falling glass if impacted.
 The tempering process for safety glass creates wavy imperfections that become more visible when a mirror coating is applied, so a more practical solution is to buy a mirror with “safety backing” for your bathroom.
 Safety backing is an adhesive film made from polypropylene that is applied to the back surface of the mirror.
 It keeps the glass pieces in place when shattered and also helps control moisture that can deteriorate the mirror paint.

 See our blog post When is safety tempered glass required by code for glass near a door? for code requirements for safety glass at windows near a door.
+And go to Frequently Asked Questions (FAQ) about Safety Tempered Glass for links to all of our articles on the subject.

 • • • • • • • • • • • • • • • • • • • • • • • • • • •